Comparison of US Tax Deductions 2025 - Standard vs Itemized

-Compare itemized deductions vs standard deduction.
+Compare itemized deductions with standard deduction.
 SALT cap, mortgage interest, medical expenses.
-Find which saves more in 2025.
+Find out which is best for you in 2025.

 |---|---|---|